vtomlin1/Portfolio/README.md

 # Hello!
 My name is Tori Tomlinson
-## Feel free to contact me at either vtomlin315@gmail.com or my linkedin at www.linkedin.com/in/victoria-tomlinson-4ba316240!
+Feel free to contact me at either my gmail vtomlin315@gmail.com or my linkedin at www.linkedin.com/in/victoria-tomlinson-4ba316240!
 ---
 I am an aspiring Data Analyst with experience in SQl, Excel, Python, and Tableau.
 ## Education